akshaykaran/resume_automation_script/README.md

-step 2: create a new folder and place it inside the new folder step 3: create a repository for the file step 4: add the file to the repository and create a utils folder where you will be pasting your resume step 5: install java JDK 21 and install jenkins after that. step 6: launch jenkins and create a new pipeline with a name step 7: there is another script for this pipeline "jenkins pipeline script" step 8: goto settings, jenkins manager-> credentials-> global -> add credentials
+step 2: create a new folder and place it inside the new folder step 3: create a repository for the file step 4: add the file to the repository and create a utils folder where you will be pasting your resume step 5: install java JDK 21 and install jenkins after that and all the necessary plugins for chrome web essentials. step 6: launch jenkins and create a new pipeline with a name step 7: there is another script for this pipeline "jenkins pipeline script" step 8: goto settings, jenkins manager-> credentials-> global -> add credentials